bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 # Hashtables (Maps, Dictionaries)
 - It's an abstract data type;
 - Consists of key/value pairs;
-  - Keys could be of any type
+  - Keys could be of any type;
-  - Values could also be of any type and don't have to match the key types
+  - Values could also be of any type and don't have to match the key types.
-- Optimised for retrieval when you know the key
+- Optimised for retrieval when you know the key;
-- A common data structure for backing a hashtable is an array, but any structure could be used.
+- A common data structure for backing a hashtable is an array, but any structure could be used;
 - The key for better performance on a hash table is to provide a good hashing algorithm, which distributes the stored values as consistently as possible across the underlying storage structure.